iamaldren/twitter-miner-v2/README.md

 ### Kibana

-You can aggregate the data in Kibana for your analysis.
+You can visualize or aggregate the data in Kibana for your analysis.

 ## What to improve
 - Use Spring Reactive